Mesothelioma MRI Scans

 Mesothelioma MRI FAQs

-Can an MRI detect mesothelioma?
+Can MRI detect mesothelioma?

 Yes, an MRI is one of several imaging scans that can be used to detect mesothelioma.
 MRI scans provide visuals of soft tissue and help doctors see if and where tumors have spread, which is crucial for staging the disease and planning mesothelioma treatment.